7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 Effects on Fertility and Pregnancy

 You might be concerned that uterine prolapse will affect the chances of you getting pregnant.
-Don’t worry, your fertility is not affected by the position of your uterus, but may be due to other reasons.
-If you have any concern regarding your fertility, you may consult a doctor to learn more information about this.
+Don’t worry; your fertility is not affected by the position of your uterus, but it may be due to other reasons.
+If you have any concerns regarding your fertility, you may consult a doctor to learn more information about this.

 However, you might find it difficult to conceive naturally as uterine prolapse may cause difficulties in sexual intercourse.
 On top of that, the chance of you getting pregnant might reduce if the uterine prolapse is severe to the extent that it prolapses out of the vagina.

-This is because the uterus will push out the deposited sperms and expose them to air, which causes the sperms to die.
-Again, there is always a way out and we would advise you to first consult your doctor to figure out the severity of your uterine prolapse.
+This is because the uterus pushes out the deposited sperm and exposes them to air, which causes the sperm to die.
+Again, there is always a way out, and we would advise you to first consult your doctor to determine the severity of your uterine prolapse.

 Prevention